Best mountain bike wheels 2023 – the lightest cross-country options to the strongest downhill MTB wheels

 Slow engagement as standard

 For added toughness, DT Swiss has added more material on the sidewalls and bottom of the rim.
-The tough design does come with a weight penalty though.
-The wheels have an accurate, stiff feeling that precise riders will love.
+The tough design does come with a weight penalty though, our test wheels weighed in at 1,975g, and we found them to have an accurate, stiff feeling that precision riders will love.

-The main advantages we see with these wheels are the durability and the price point.
-If you're sick of constantly truing wheels and don't have a lot of cash to spend on a carbon pair of hoops, these are a good choice.
+The main advantages we see in these wheels are the durability and the price point.
+If you're sick of constantly truing wheels and don't have a lot of cash to spend on a carbon pair of hoops, these beauties are a good choice.

 Specifications